Child and Teen Checkups (C&TC)

 - The DHS C&TC web page has more information including the C&TC County and Tribe Coordinators list.

-This includes clinical recommendations about best practices in well child care and training about the required screening components for providers, local public health, Head Start programs and others who provide screening for children.
+This includes clinical recommendations about best practices in well child care and training on required screening components for C&TC providers, C&TC Coordinators, local public health, Head Start programs and others who provide screening for children.

 The importance of well child preventive care has been established.
 The significant drop in well child preventive care visits that has occurred during the pandemic continues to impact children and youth.
 For information consult the following sources: